Common Health and Safety Risks for Teenagers

 By their senior year in high school, most teenagers will have tried alcohol or drugs.
+In certain states in the United States, marijuana use is legal, so it is possible for minors to have access to cannabis despite strict regulations.
 Over two-thirds of teens regularly use tobacco products.
 The use of drugs and alcohol are associated with risky behavior.
 If your teen is abusing prescription drugs or alcohol, it is important to get them help before it becomes too late.
 Parents are urged to speak with their teens and consider entering them into a local treatment center.
 These facilities are accessible near most major cities; Ohio-based outpatient drug rehab centers are located in Cincinnati, Columbus, and Cleveland.
 Addressing the issue of addiction head-on will allow teens to get the help they need in a way that is geared towards their age group.

 2. Accidents and Reckless Behavior

 Another risk parents of teens need to be concerned about is their driving habits and risky behaviors when behind the wheel.
 Car accidents are the top cause of death for teenagers between the ages of 16 and 19 in the United States.
 Before your teenager gets behind the wheel or is a passenger in another teen’s car, educate yourself and them about the risks.
 Create a safe driving plan to lower the risk of them ending up in an accident.